bioinform/somaticseq/README.md

 ## To install the bioconda version
 SomaticSeq can also be found on [![Anaconda-Server Badge](https://anaconda.org/bioconda/somaticseq/badges/version.svg)](https://anaconda.org/bioconda/somaticseq).
 To [![Anaconda-Server Badge](https://anaconda.org/bioconda/somaticseq/badges/installer/conda.svg)](https://anaconda.org/bioconda/somaticseq), which also automatically installs a bunch of 3rd-party somatic mutation callers:
-`conda install -c bioconda somaticseq`
+`conda install -c bioconda somaticseq`.
+To create a conda environment (say, name it `somaticseqConda`) and install, the command would be: `conda create --name somaticSeqConda somaticseq`.

 ## Example commands
 * At minimum, given the results of the individual mutation caller(s), SomaticSeq will extract sequencing features for the combined call set.
 Required inputs are `--output-directory`, `--genome-reference`, `paired|single`, `--tumor-bam-file`, and `--normal-bam-file`.
 Everything else is optional.